BU-KABlab/PANDA-BEAR/examples/README.md

 # Example Scripts

-This directory contains example scripts demonstrating how to use PANDA-SDL programmatically.
+This directory contains example scripts demonstrating how to use PANDA-BEAR programmatically.

 ## Quick Start Example